mmf1982/QTnetCDF/README.md

   * If either has more than one row/ column selected, yerr (or xerr) is ignored.
   * If only x or only y is selected that variable is plotted as a function of its index (index is always on the x-axis).

-  To remove any of x, y, xerr, yerr or misc, click on its name below the "hold" and "plot" buttons.
-However, all but "misc" will be automatically overwritten once a new "x", "y", "z", "e" or "u" is pressed.
+  To remove any of x, y, xerr, yerr or misc, click on its name (below the *hold* and *plot* buttons).
+However, all but *misc* will be automatically overwritten once a new *x*, *y*, *z*, *e* or *u* is pressed.

   Buttons:

-  * *hold* --> "release": to keep plotting in the same window (button has to read "release") or to open a new plot window (if button reads "hold").
-If there is no current window (the current window can be chosen with the button "make active" in the corresponding window), "plot" has no effect if hold button shows "release".
+  * *hold* --> *release*: to keep plotting in the same window (button has to read "release") or to open a new plot window (if button reads *hold*).
+If there is no current window (the current window can be chosen with the button *make active* in the corresponding window), *plot* has no effect if hold button shows *release*.
   * *plot line*: to plot current selection of x, y, xerr and yerr with lines.
-If "z" variable is selected, "plot line" and "plot symbol" are identical, see below.
+If a *z* variable is selected, *plot line* and *plot symbol* are identical, see below.
   * *plot symbol*: to plot current selection of x  and y with symbols, no line.
 If no key is pressed, the symbol is ".".
 Supported keys: .o+xv^<>123hHdp (they have their usual matplotlib marker interpretation).

  The plots support the usual matplotlib shortcuts (l, k, L,  g, G, ..., see https://matplotlib.org/3.1.1/users/navigation_toolbar.html) and the QT backend possibility to change the axes and lines.
-However, if the line style is changed, there are currently some inconsistences with the legend (if add_interactivity is used in conjunction).
+If the line/ marker style is changed via the normal QT backend GUI, a new interactive legend is created automatically (if add_interactivity package is installed, too).

- Line/ marker plots also have some of the functionality from add_interactivity (if it is installed), namely:
+ Line/ marker plots also have some of the functionality from add_interactivity (if it is installed https://github.com/mmf1982/add_interactivity), namely:

  * left click a line/ marker to toggle
  * right click a line/ marker to bring it to front
- * left click a line/ marker while arrow up to make line thicker (marker larger), arrow down to make it thinner (marker smaller).
+ * left click a line/ marker while arrow up key pressed: make line thicker (marker larger), arrow down key pressed: make it thinner (marker smaller).
- * left click legend while arrow left: make legend text smaller, right arrow to make it bigger
+ * left click legend while arrow left key pressed: make legend text smaller, right arrow key pressed: to make it bigger
  * move legend by drag and drop

 * *use idxs?* --> If the plot was performed via "plot symbol", a lasso selector is activated (only for x-y plots, not x-y-z scatter plots).
 If used, the indices and the values of x and y are written to the terminal and the indices can be used to restrict future plots with this button.
 Press button "use idxs?" in the main window before the next plot.)